edibotopic/edibotopic-website/content/notes/iconic-programming.md

 Programming with icons does not require a graphical user interface.
 I can type or write `^ ^ ^` to represent a mountain range without a GUI.

-Here are some other icons and a spatial interpretation:
+Here are some other icons with possible spatial interpretations:

 * `^` pointer
 * `!` filter